Akkhan Condemn Crusader Speed Farming Variation

 - Akarat's Champion Prophet is an omnipresent self-buff in both versions of the build.

-- Your passive selection can remain pretty much unchanged from the progression build: Heavenly Strength, Long Arm of the Law, Holy Cause and Finery.
-When doing bounties, you can consider dropping the latter for Lord Commander to have better Steed Charge uptime, but it is not a mandatory swap.
+- Your passive selection remains unchanged from the progression build: Heavenly Strength, Long Arm of the Law, Lord Commander and Finery.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.